Marine mammals and sonar: Mitigation methods

 Environmental impacts of the operation of active sonar are required to be carried out by US law.
 Procedures for minimising the impact of sonar are developed in each case where there is significant impact.

 The impact of underwater sound can be reduced by limiting the sound exposure received by an animal.
 The maximum sound exposure level recommended by Southall et al. for cetaceans is 215 dB re 1 μPa^{2} s for hearing damage.
-Maximum sound pressure level for behavioural effects is dependent on context (Southall et al.).
+Maximum sound pressure level for behavioural effects is dependent on context.

 In the US, a great deal of the legal and media conflict on this issue has to do with questions of who determines what type of mitigation is sufficient.
 Coastal commissions, for example, were originally thought to only have legal responsibility for beachfront property, and state waters (three miles into sea).
 Because active sonar is instrumental to ship defence, mitigation measures that may seem sensible to a civilian agency without any military or scientific background can have disastrous effects on training and readiness.
 The US Navy therefore often define their own mitigation requirements.